DimitriosLavd/Analyzing_Employees_Data/README.md

 race_dist = race_dist.sort_values('percentage')
 ```

-We used the race_dist DataFrame in the following code in order to create the Pie Chart we wanted:
+We used the race_dist DataFrame in the following code, in order to create the Pie Chart we wanted:

 ```python
 # Creating plot